How do I create the flowchart for a workflow?

 3. Define the flow – To define the flow of work from one stage to another, click and drag the mouse from one stage to another to connect two stages as shown in the picture below.
 You can click on the Connector icon to specify the conditions to move the request from one stage to another.

 4. Edit Stage – To specify the attributes of the process stage, click on the pencil icon as shown in the picture below.
-You can modify the status values and assign reviewers.
+You can edit the status values and assign a reviewer role.
+View the list of users assigned in a role and also assign a user to a role.
+Creating a new role and a new user can be done here.

 5. Auto alignment – Auto align the process to make it readable and validate your flow.
 Click on the auto align icon as shown in the picture below.